Amy Beach: Marriage

-Beach was married the same year (1885) to Dr. Henry Harris Aubrey Beach (1843–1910)), a Boston surgeon, Harvard lecturer, and amateur singer twenty-four years her senior (she was eighteen at the time).
+Beach was married the same year (1885) to Dr. Henry Harris Aubrey Beach (1843–1910), a Boston surgeon, Harvard lecturer, and amateur singer twenty-four years her senior (she was eighteen at the time).
 Her name would subsequently be listed on concert programs and published compositions as "Mrs. H. H. A. Beach."

 The marriage was conditioned upon her willingness "to live according to his status, that is, function as a society matron and patron of the arts.
 She agreed never to teach piano, an activity widely associated with women" and regarded as providing "pin money."
 She further agreed to limit performances to two public recitals per year, with profits donated to charity, and to devote herself more to composition than to performance (although, as she wrote, "I thought I was a pianist first and foremost.")
 Her self-guided education in composition was also necessitated by Dr. Beach, who may have disapproved of his wife studying with a tutor.
 Restrictions like these were typical for middle- and upper-class women of the time: as it was explained to a European counterpart, Fanny Mendelssohn, "Music will perhaps become his [Fanny's brother Felix Mendelssohn's] profession, while for you it can and must be only an ornament.".
+Nevertheless, Beach wrote an article in The Etude titled, "Don't Give Up Music at the Altar" explaining the influence of the mother's role in music education with that of her own children.

 In recollecting her married life in 1942, Beach stated, "I was happy and he was content" and "I belonged to a happy period that may never come again."
 Performing in Germany after Henry's death in 1910, she dropped the "Mrs. H. H. A." for "Amy", apparently because the "Mrs." mystified German audiences, but thereafter she used Mrs. H. H. A. Beach for the rest of her life.